justsolomon/sql-editor/README.md

 ### Page Load Time

 I took the page load time as the Time to Interactive(TTI) of the application.
-On a mobile view, the page load time is **1.4 seconds**.
-On desktop view, the time is **0.4 seconds**.
+On a mobile device, the page load time is **1.4 seconds**.
+On desktop, the time is **0.4 seconds**.

+I have also attached a few screenshots below showing a more detailed report of the page load time.
+The reports were generated using Google Lighthouse in incognito mode in Google Chrome v101.0.4951.64.

 ### Optimizing the Page Load Time